 One of the keys to creating and maintaining vibrant neighborhoods is understanding where and how to invest resources.
 Since 1985, Reinvestment Fund has been working with the public, nonprofit and private sectors to identify the best investment approaches for improving the quality and value of local real estate markets and, in turn, strengthening communities.
 Our most effective tool for guiding revitalization strategies is the Market Value Analysis (MVA).
-We have completed over 30 MVAs for city, county and state governments including New Orleans, LA, Milwaukee, WI, Jacksonville, FL, and the state of Delaware.
+We have completed over 40 MVAs for city, county and state governments including Philadelphia and Pittsburgh, PA; New Orleans, LA; Kansas City, MO; Jacksonville, FL; and the state of Delaware.

 Using Smart Data to Restore Market Viability

-The MVA is a data-based tool to inform community revitalization and manage neighborhood change; it identifies different types of markets, and those places where public intervention and larger public investment activities can stimulate private market activity.
-It is a unique approach using spatial and statistical analysis to identify and characterize local conditions throughout a locality, creating an internally-referenced index of residential real estate markets.
+The MVA is a data-based tool to inform community revitalization and manage neighborhood change; it identifies different types of markets, and those places where strategic intervention can stimulate private market activity or capitalize on larger trends.
+It is a unique approach using spatial and statistical analysis that is field validated and reviewed by local subject matter experts to identify and characterize local conditions throughout a locality, creating an internally-referenced index of residential real estate markets.

 The MVA provides stakeholders with a common understanding of market types that allows public, nonprofit, and community organizations to engage in productive dialogue around the creation of a coordinated investment and service-delivery strategy.
 The MVA also provides a baseline against which community change over time can be measured.